 Along with Tailgates, each piece of equipment is inspected in accordance with manufacturer and legislative requirements, and documented accordingly.

 As a commitment to our safe work environment, Collaborative Structures is a COR registered company, and is currently active in the Audit program with IHSA.
-We expect to be fully certified in 2018, setting us apart from the majority of our competition.
+We expect to be fully certified by 2020, setting us apart from the majority of our competition.
 COR requires the firm to not only meet the mandates for initial certification, but to maintain the Health & Safety Management program on a constant basis – this is confirmed with a yearly audit of the company by IHSA.

 The Certificate of Recognition (COR™) is nationally trademarked and endorsed by participating members of the Canadian Federation of Construction Safety Associations (CFCSA) of which the Infrastructure Health and Safety Association (IHSA) is a member.
 It provides employers with an effective tool to assess their health and safety management system.